joinnextblock/protocol-attn/README.md

 ## What types of content can I choose to see?

-The PROMO Protocol allows PROMOTION VIEWERS to specify exactly what types of content they're willing to view:
+The PROMO Protocol allows PROMOTION Viewers to specify exactly what types of content they're willing to view:

 ### Content Type Filtering